A constructive way to compute the Tarski number of a group: Graph interpretation

-}} The composition of these diagrams leads us to construct the paradoxical decomposition described in Theorem \ref{main}.
-As the paradoxical decompositions of a group is not unique, different diagrams are also exist.
-One can find a Tasrki number's upper bound by counting the paths from the beginning to the ending points in the minimal diagram.
+We end the paper with some examples.
+Our examples will be based on the sets of configurations instead of the elements of the group.
+As the paradoxical decomposition of a group is not unique, different diagrams also exist.
+One can find a more precise Tarski number's upper bound by counting the paths from the top to the bottom in a minimal diagram (a diagram with minimum number of paths).
+It is noticeable that a minimal diagram is not necessarily a connected one. \begin{example} Let $C_1=(1,2,3,2),\ C_2=(1,3,1,3),\ C_3=(2,1,2,2),\ C_4=(3,3,1,2)$ and $\ C_5=(3,3,2,1)$ be configurations corresponding to the configuration pair $(\frak g,\mathcal E)$ of a group $G$.
+Consider the following equations